Chief Parliamentary Counsel

 - Published on: 13 November 2023

-As Chief Parliamentary Counsel, June is the professional head of the Office of the Parliamentary Counsel to the Government (OPC) which is a constituent part of the Office of the Attorney General.
+As Chief Parliamentary Counsel (equivalent to Secretary General grade), June is the professional head of the Office of the Parliamentary Counsel to the Government (OPC) which is a constituent part of the Office of the Attorney General.

 The Chief Parliamentary Counsel is a member of the Government Legislation Committee, chaired by the Government Chief Whip, which is responsible for settling and monitoring the progress of the Government Legislation Programme for each Dáil session.
-The Chief Parliamentary Counsel attends meetings of the Government Legislation Committee, along with the Attorney General and the Parliamentary Counsel Group Managers, with regard to the legislative drafting work of the OPC.
+The Attorney General attends meetings of the Government Legislation Committee and is supported by the Chief Parliamentary Counsel, along with the Parliamentary Counsel Group Managers, in providing updates on the progress of the legislative drafting work of the OPC on Bills which have been accorded priority by the Government.